workingknights/aknights-web/content/project/aknights-website.md

 ---
 date: 2015-05-28T00:00:00Z
 title: www.aknights.com
+coverimage: /assets/images/aknights.png
 tags:
 - projects
 - hugo
 ---

-www.aknights.com - this website is my first project using EmberJS.
+www.aknights.com - this website is my first in over a decade.
+I decided to try something much faster and more lightweight than Wordpress and settled on Hugo.

-Tech Stack: Ember JS, WordPress, Heroku, Netlify
+Tech Stack: **Hugo, GitHub, Netlify**